An outline of a typical day for a boarding pupil at Glenalmond, by Victoria C, a Sixth Former in Lothian House

 At 11am we go off to our third lesson, for me it is History of Art.
 This lesson covers a whole wide range of art from the Renaissance to Modernism.
 Other than just learning about the materials and techniques the artists used you also learn about the narratives within them and how they reflected society at that time or even now.
 My final lesson on Tuesday is Technology.
 This is a skilful subject which allows you to build either models or real life pieces, chairs and tables for home use are always popular objects.
 The Sixth form all congregate in the dining at 1:15 for a filling lunch before having an hour's games session at 2:15.
 Depending on the term we do a range of sports from lacrosse to squash, giving us a break from a hard day's work.
 At the moment I take part in the spinning sessions with the drama teacher Miss Kirk, it's a high intensive games option with a lot of fun embedded, maybe a bit too much especially with the music getting louder and louder every session.

 After games there is time for some relaxation until 5:30 when it's time for supper with the whole school.
 After which in summer we all go onto the school's front slopes where the girls do some sunbathing (if there is any sun) and the boys play a manly game of either football or rugby.
-In the winter we all gather in the theatre foyer where there is a television and a Costa coffee shop where we can buy various drinks and treats.
+In the winter we all gather in the theatre foyer where there is a coffee shop where we can buy various drinks and treats.
 At 7:15 we start prep, this is a time in the day where the whole school is working quietly in their Houses.
 It is an hour and a half dedicated to work which has been set that day.
 After prep the juniors have 30 minutes free time to watch whatever they want before I come round the rooms to make sure that they are all accounted for and ready to put their lights out.